-Per Alm, PhD, senior lecturer

-Monica Blom Johansson, PhD, senior lecturer

-Klaudia Ceder, research assistant

-Margareta Gonzalez Lind, PhD student

-Martina Hedenius, PhD, senior lecturer

-Margareta Jennische, PhD, associate professor

-Cecilia Nakeva Von Mentzer, PhD, junior lecturer

-Ingrid Sör, research assistant
+Per Alm, PhD, senior lecturer Monica Blom Johansson, PhD, senior lecturer Klaudia Ceder, research assistant Margareta Gonzalez Lind, PhD student Martina Hedenius, PhD, senior lecturer Margareta Jennische, PhD, associate professor Cecilia Nakeva Von Mentzer, PhD, Post doc Ingrid Sör, research assistant

 The research of the group focuses on normal and pathological speech, language and swallowing, and its neural correlates across the life span.
-It aims to understand the neurological bases of language development, to explore language development and communication practices in and around individuals who use graphic systems as alternative communication forms, to understand the causal mechanisms of stuttering from a neuroscience perspective, and to study psychosocial consequences of acquired language disorders.
+It aims to understand the neurological bases of language development; to explore language development and communication practices in and around individuals who use graphic systems as alternative communication forms; to understand the causal mechanisms of stuttering from a neuroscience perspective; to study what effects a disturbed breathing pattern has on the ability to swallow and on the ability to swallow safely, and to study psychosocial consequences of acquired language disorders.